Introduction

 Relationship weights — treating some connections as stronger than others

-By default, GDS projections are directed--relationships flow one way.
+By default, GDS projections are directed — relationships flow one way, from source to target.

-Some algorithms require undirected relationships, where connections work both ways.
+Some algorithms require undirected projections, where every relationship works in both directions.

 When Direction Matters